-This type includes investments in five international equity funds.
-AJO fund uses disciplined, valuation-based, quantitative approach which utilizes its nimble asset base to target companies with improving fundamentals and price momentum.
-The strategy targets securities deemed attractive based on valuation, management track-record, and momentum.
-AJO fund was redeemed from in 2018.
-The portfolio of LSV fund is country neutral to the index and value is added through stock selection.
+AJO fund - uses disciplined, valuation-based, quantitative approach which utilizes its nimble asset base to target companies with improving fundamentals and price momentum.
+The strategy targets securities deemed attractive based on valuation, management track record, and momentum.
+The redemption notice period is 30 days with monthly redemptions available.
+AJO fund was redeemed in 2018.

+LSV fund - is country neutral to the index and value is added through stock selection.
 The portfolio decision-making process is primarily quantitative and driven by a proprietary model that consists of three groups of factors: value multiples (cash flow-to-price and book-to-market), long-term past performance (changes in stock price and earnings over the previous five years; poor performance ranked highly), and price momentum factors (near-term performance expectations; is the market beginning to change its assessment).
 At least 65% of the model will consist of value-related factors.
+The redemption notice period is seven days with monthly redemptions available.

-William Blair (Small Cap) fund Quality growth focus, blending quantitative tools and qualitative analysis.
+William Blair (Small Cap) fund - has a quality growth focus, blending quantitative tools and qualitative analysis.
 Quant tools help guide overall factor exposures and narrow the team's universe.
 Analysts are tasked with identifying companies with sustainable earnings growth, high ROE and strong management track records.
+The redemption notice period is not required with daily redemptions available.
+William Blair (Small Cap) was redeemed in 2019.

-The TS&W portfolio utilizes a bottom-up, value-driven, risk-managed approach to international investing and invests in a diversified portfolio of common stocks of primarily non-U.S. issuer.
-Segall Bryant & Hamill uses disciplined, valuation-based, quantitative approach targeting companies with improving fundamentals and price momentum.
+TS&W - this portfolio utilizes a bottom-up, value-driven, risk-managed approach to international investing and invests in a diversified portfolio of common stocks of primarily non-U.S. issuer.
+The redemption notice period is two days with daily redemptions available.

+Segall Bryant & Hamill - uses disciplined, valuation-based, quantitative approach targeting companies with improving fundamentals and price momentum.
 The strategy targets securities deemed attractive on valuation and momentum.
-The fair value of the investments in these funds has been determined using the NAV per share (or equivalent) of the investments.
+The redemption notice period is 30 days with monthly redemptions available.